Saturday, 22 May 2010

 Asparagus, Smoked Salmon and Horseradish Filo Cigars

-BRITISH asparagus is now in season and it's absolutely delicious.
+BRITISH asparagus is in season from the last week of April to the third week of June and it's absolutely delicious.
 I love it lightly steamed with a little bit of butter or hollandaise sauce.
 But if you want something a little more substantial for a special starter or lunch, try this recipe.
 It's from the British Asparagus website where there are lots more lovely asparagus recipes.

 British Asparagus, Smoked Salmon and Horseradish Filo Cigars